StaymanHou/problem_solving_algorithm/README.md

 # Stayman Problem-Solving Algorithm

-This is a general purpose problem-solving algorithm primarily designed for technical problems.
+This is a general-purpose problem-solving algorithm primarily designed for technical problems.

 ## Warm-up Questions